javigonzalez20/ising-model-montecarlo-data-analysis/README.md

-# 🧊 2D Ising Model Simulation with Monte Carlo (Metropolis Algorithm)
+# 🧊 Modeling Phase Transitions in the 2D Ising Model using Monte Carlo Simulations

 This project simulates the behavior of a two-dimensional Ising model using the Metropolis Monte Carlo method.
 It was developed as part of a university course on statistical physics.